arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 There is no need to use a mocking framework or stub method calls.
 There is no need to verify the arguments of those method calls either.
 We simply insert some objects into our in-memory stub to set up the desired state.
 This also exercises the mapping code without having to test that separately.

-With this approach we have to be careful to not start testing the application business logic in the adapter tests.
-Our tests should focus only on testing the controller responsibilities.
+With this approach, we have to be careful to not start testing the application business logic in the adapter tests.
+Our tests should focus only on testing the controller's responsibilities.

 {{% callout note %}}
 **Additional reading:**